Japanese court grants bail for ex-Nissan chair Ghosn, prosecutors appeal

 Ghosn’s France-based lawyers meanwhile revealed on Monday they had complained to the United Nations that his rights had been violated during detention in Japan.

-Shin Ushijima, a former prosecutor and lawyer, said that public opinion likely played a role in the court’s decision to grant bail, along with assurances from his lawyers that he was “prepared to be under any restraint”.

-“The court was partly influenced by the opinion of the entire world ... people in general thought (the detention period) is too long.
-This will change Japan’s criminal procedures,” he said.

-Having secured his freedom, Ghosn now faces a criminal justice system where only three of every 100 defendants pleading not guilty are acquitted.
+Ghosn nonetheless faces a criminal justice system where only three of every 100 defendants pleading not guilty are acquitted.

 There is also no plea deal mechanism that would allow Ghosn to agree to lesser charges for a lighter sentence.